p14149650/project/readme.md

 - My website is split into 4 sections which include my personal profile, my common interests, skills, and placement journey.

 - My personal profile will display a rollover image of myself near the navigation tab with a background overlay image.
+Also, transition flip cards have been utilised on the images to enable the user to hover over the image and see the information.

-- My common interests section will include bullet point tabs and images of the things that inspire me.
+- My common interests section will include bullet point tabs and images of my skillsets from my resume.
+I have utilised a rotating transition/animation with a consistent border on the images to provide more interaction to the user.

-- My skills section will also present a list and images to highlight my overall skill sets.
+- My skills section will also present a list and transitions between images to highlight my overall skill sets.

-- I have considered a placement journey section which will include an API of a map displaying my university location.
+- I have considered a placement journey section which will include an API of a map displaying my university/placement location.
 Also, I have considered using social media icons such as Facebook, Twitter, and LinkedIn which allows the end user to access my curriculum vitae through the use of hovering over effects and styling to provide more interaction for the user.

 ## WireFrame Designs: